typst/packages/README.md

   TOML manifest, a package must either contain a `LICENSE` file or link to one in its `README.md`.

-  *Additional guidance for template packages:* If you expect the package license's provisions to apply to the contents of the template directory (used to scaffold their project) after being modified through normal use, especially if it still meets the _threshold of originality,_ you must ensure that users of your template can use and distribute the modified contents without restriction.
+  *Additional details for template packages:* If you expect the package license's provisions to apply to the contents of the template directory (used to scaffold a project) after being modified through normal use, especially if it still meets the _threshold of originality,_ you must ensure that users of your template can use and distribute the modified contents without restriction.
 In such cases, we recommend licensing at least the template directory under a license that requires neither attribution nor distribution of the license text.
 Such licenses include MIT-0 and Zero-Clause BSD.
 You can